An Introduction to RNA-Seq¶

 Learn more about the biological processes involved in conversion of DNA to proteins.

-RNAseq data can be used to study the transcriptome which is defined as a collection of all the transcript readouts from a cell.
+RNA-Seq data can be used to study the transcriptome, a collection of all the RNA transcripts from a sample.
 The transcriptome data can be utilized for many types of analyses.
 In this lesson we will focus on one such application: Differential Gene Expression (DGE) analysis in order to determine which genes are expressed at different levels between the conditions/groups of interest.
 The identified genes offer biological insight into the processes and pathways affected by the chosen experimental conditions.

 In this tutorial, we will evaluate the difference between pediatric Medulloblastoma vs Ependymoma.

-We will use the Kids First Data Portal (KF Portal) to build a virtual cohort containing the two pediatric cancers and select pre-processed transcript abundance files.
-We will then proceed with analysis on Cavatica, the integrated cloud based platform.
+We will use the Kids First Data Portal (KF Portal) to build a virtual cohort of tumor samples of the two pediatric cancers and select pre-processed transcript abundance files, which we will then analyze on Cavatica, the KF Portal's integrated cloud based platform.